 You run a Fill Cell job to fill data in the cell that represents medium paygrade in the east.
 Choose to move one record from the cell that represents low paygrades in the south.

-To perform this Move operation, the EMP_INFO table is updated.
+The Move operation updates the EMP_INFO table.
 One record that has a Branch ID that represents the south and a low paygrade is edited.
 The move updates the paygrade to Medium and the BRANCH_ID to 103.
 No user input is needed as all the other data required is available.